September is the Perfect Time to Visit Europe

 holiday since 1871.
 La Mercè is a five day long lively street party featuring hundreds of events centered on Catalan culture and heritage.
 During this street party, there are live music shows and parades to keep the atmosphere animated at every moment.
 Need more to see in Barcelona?
 Tour the city’s amazing architectural works of Gaudi to beaches and flamenco bars.

 The Galway International Oyster and Seafood Festival is the second most famous Irish festival after St. Patrick’s Day.
 As one of the longest-running food festivals on the continent, this festival welcomes visitors with a variety of events.
 For example, there’s oyster opening championships, oyster-eating competitions, cooking demonstrations, cooking contests, culinary tours, and food tasting in some of the finest restaurants in the city.
 The number of participants who seem to love the combination of oysters and champagne grows every year.
 Explore Ireland’s most artistic city while eating at traditional Irish pubs and listening to folk music.

 September 21 – October 6

 Oktoberfest is a legendary folk festival in Munich where millions of visitors flock for the largest celebration of beer in the world.
 Despite the name, the festival starts in September.
 The festival takes place in a meadow outside of the city center.
 Massive tents are set up to accommodate the crowds.
 During the festival, accompany your beer with traditional grilled sausages and giant pretzels.
-The festival isn’t all drinking and eating, there is a lot of dancing and singing involved.
+In addition to all of the eating and drinking, there is plenty of dancing and singing involved as well.
 The festival features bustling parades of carriages and people dressed in traditional Bavarian costumes, live fold music, and fairground rides.
 Need more reasons to get to Munich?
 The city is popular on its own.
 For example, Munich is brimming with attractions including museums, art galleries, architectural gems, and nightlife.